-How to Identify and Maximize Your Unique Talents as an Educator
+How to Identify and Maximize Your Unique Talents and Strengths as an Educator

 By Samantha Cleaver

 When Sherida Britt taught high-school English, her strengths were in providing instruction and designing curricula, not in creating bulletin boards and planning classroom projects.
 But when she noticed the warm environments that other teachers had created, she worried about her bare classroom and sought out other teachers’ help in sprucing up her room.
 Now, as a Director of Tools for Teachers with ASCD, Britt calls her experience typical.
 As teachers, we often spend time devoted to turning our weaknesses around when we should be focusing on what we already bring to our students: our own particular approach to the classroom.